 Family Reunion Visa for Germany

-• The family reunion visa also allows third-country nationals to bring close family members to Germany.
+- The family reunion visa allows third-country nationals to bring close family members to Germany.

-• Spouses, registered partners, and their children are the primary beneficiaries of family reunification and are entitled to a family reunion visa.
+- Spouses, registered partners, and their children are the primary beneficiaries of family reunification and are usually entitled to a family reunion visa if the requirements are met.

-• The requirements for granting a visa include that the relative already living in Germany can secure the livelihood of the new family members entering the country, can provide sufficient living space, and that visa applicants have basic German language skills.
+- The requirements for granting a visa may include that the relative already living in Germany can secure the livelihood of the new family members, can provide sufficient living space, and that visa applicants have basic German language skills.

 Qualifying for the family reunification visa